Labrang Monastery

-Labrang is located in Xiahe County, Gannan Tibetan Autonomous Prefecture, Gansu, in the traditional Tibetan area of Amdo.
+Labrang is located in Labrang Town of Xiahe (Sangqu) County, Gannan Tibetan Autonomous Prefecture, Gansu, in the traditional Tibetan area of Amdo.
 Labrang Monastery is home to the largest number of monks outside the Tibet Autonomous Region.
 Xiahe is about four hours by car from the provincial capital Lanzhou.

 In the early part of the 20th century, Labrang was by far the largest and most influential monastery in Amdo.
 It is located on the Daxia River, a tributary of the Yellow River.

 History

 The monastery was founded in 1709 by the first Jamyang Zhépa, Ngawang Tsöndrü.
-It is one of Tibetan Buddhism's most important monastery town outside the Tibetan Autonomous Region.
+It is one of Tibetan Buddhism's most important monastery towns outside the Tibetan Autonomous Region.

 Labrang Monastery is situated at the strategic intersection of two major Asian cultures—Tibetan and Mongolian — and was one of the largest Buddhist monastic universities.
 In the early 20th century, it housed several thousand monks.
 Labrang was also a gathering point for numerous annual religious festivals and was the seat of a Tibetan power base that strove to maintain regional autonomy through the shifting alliances and bloody conflicts that took place between 1700 and 1950.

 In April 1985 the Assembly Hall burned down.
 It was replaced and the new building was consecrated in 1990.

+In October 2025, Chinese authorities carried out a four-day raid focusing on the Monastery and surrounding Tibetan villages.
+The operation included door-to-door searches and the seizure of numerous Dalai Lama photographs, which were considered illegal under local and central regulations.
+Residents were pressured to hand over these images, and communications were cut off from October 19, restricting information about the raid’s consequences.

 Description

 The monastery complex dominates the western part of the village.
 The white walls and gilded roofs feature a blend of Tibetan and Indian Vihara architectural styles.
 The monastery contains 18 halls, six institutes of learning, a gilded stupa, a sutra debate area, and houses nearly 60,000 sutras.

 It has a Buddhist museum with a large collection of Buddha statues, sutras and murals.
 In addition, a large amount of Tibetan language books, including books on history are available for purchase, together with medicines, calendars, music and art objects.

 There used to be a great gold-painted statue of the Buddha, more than 50 feet high, which was surrounded by rows of surrounding Buddhas in niches.

 The monastery today is an important place for Buddhist ceremonies and activities.
-From January 4 to 17 and June 26, to July 15, (these dates may change according to the lunar calendar), the great Buddhist ceremony will be held with Buddha-unfolding, sutra enchanting, praying, sutra debates, etc.
+From January 4 to 17 and from June 26 to July 15 (these dates may change according to the lunar calendar), the great Buddhist ceremony will be held with Buddha-unfolding, sutra enchanting, praying, sutra debates, etc.